mytechguyri/DAPNET2APRSNotifier/README.md

 Make sure you have OUTPUT port 8080 open on the firewall, or else you won't be able to connect to the DAPNET API.
 I discovered this after trying to figure out all night why the DAPNET API wasn't working, only to find the WPSD firewall rules were defaulting to DENY on the OUTPUT chain (typically output is default ACCEPT, because folks are more concerned with what gets in, not what gets out)

+This is of course a work in progress, so if you have any problems, please feel free to email me john at wa1okb.radio